HeroesToolChest/HeroesDataParser/README.md

                                              DEFAULT
     -h, --help                                          Prints help information
     -v, --version                                       Prints version information
-    -p, --storage-path <PATH>                           Path to the Heroes of the Storm directory or an already extracted mods directory
+    -s, --storage-path <PATH>                           Path to the Heroes of the Storm directory or an already extracted mods directory
         --download-ptr                                  Download from the PTR server instead of live (online storage-type only)
     -e, --extractor <EXTRACTOR>              Hero       Extractors to enable, add :i or :images to enable image extraction (can be specified multiple times)
     -l, --localization <LOCALE>              enUS       Locales for gamestrings to process (can be specified multiple times)